antonkomarev/github-profile-views-counter/README.md

 Create your GitHub Profile repository.
 GitHub magic will happen as soon as you will create a new repository named equally to your username.

-Here is my profile: [https://github.com/antonkomarev/antonkomarev](https://github.com/antonkomarev/antonkomarev)
+Here is my profile repository: [https://github.com/antonkomarev/antonkomarev](https://github.com/antonkomarev/antonkomarev)

 You need to host this app on your server and display it via Markdown syntax: